scireum/sirius-kernel/README.md

 Our **golden rule** for tests is:
->_No matter if you start the whole test suite, a single specification or just as single test (method) - the test have to function independently of their surroundings.
+>_No matter if you start the whole test suite, a single specification or just as single test (method) - the tests have to function independently of their surroundings.
 Therefore a test has to either succeed in all three scenarios or it must fail each time.
 Everything else indicates an invalid test setup._

 Each module and application should provide its own test suite as subclass of